City sits along the east side of the Kampong Bay River near the base

 base to explore and tour the surrounding countryside and as

-a stepping stone to the nearby beaches and
+a stepping stone to the nearby

 the Bokor Hill Station and the rest of southeastern